How it works

 The price for luggage storage in Boston is just $5.90/bag for the entire day.

-There are multiple locations all around Boston which can be booked through the Bounce platform including near Longfellow Natl Historic House, Faneuil Hall, Beacon Hill and many other areas.
+There are multiple locations all around Boston which can be booked through the Bounce platform including near Beacon Hill, Old North Church, Freedom Trail and many other areas.

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage in Boston.

-The most popular restaurants to visit are Cheers, Union Oyster House, and Hard Rock Cafe.
-Additionally, the highest ranked hotels within Boston are Omni Parker House, Fairmont Copley Plaza, Boston, and The Midtown Hotel.
+The most popular restaurants to visit are Cheers, Union Oyster House, and Eataly.
+Additionally, the highest ranked hotels within Boston are Hyatt Regency Boston, Omni Parker House, and Charles River Motel.

-Boston offers several scenic parks including Georges Island, Bumpkin Island, and Monument Square.
+Boston offers several scenic parks including Bumpkin Island, Monument Square, and Francis D. Martini Memorial Shell Park.